The so-called completing the square is a method for solving quadratic equations of the form

 as well as

-This is also known as BAC-CAB rule.
-You can still write
+This is also memorably known as the BAC-CAB rule.
+One can further write

 \[ \begin{align} \mathbf{B} \equiv \mathbf{B}_\parallel + \mathbf{B}_\perp, \end{align} \]